 In addition, they have the right skills and experience that allows them to source the most relevant candidates in a timely manner.
 As they are non-retained, this means that you are free to conduct other methods of recruitment for the same role at the same time, however as recruiters get paid on successful hires only, they are competing with each other, and likely won’t be fully committed to finding the right person for you if you are actively using other agencies.
 Recruiters are usually generalist meaning they have a broad knowledge of various sectors and will recruit for positions of any level.
 However, contingency recruiters are usually used for less senior roles, as their recruitment process is less focused on detail and quality, and more on speed of delivery, as they generally only receive payment on candidate placement.

 Retained headhunters are the next option up from non-retained recruiters, and generally speaking the most thorough but most costly option of the three listed here.
-These headhunting agencies, also referred to as executive search agencies, operate in a similar manner to contingency recruiters, but the main differences are that they generally are more in depth and are retained.
+These executive search firms operate in a similar manner to contingency recruiters, but the main differences are that they generally are more in depth and are retained.
 This means that by using headhunters such as this, you are agreeing to not go through other recruiters or agencies for the same role.
 In return, this means that you receive a very thorough and detailed search that most recruitment options don’t provide.